Dandelion Greens Pesto

 Read More

-Ramps Pesto
+Ramps Pesto Recipe

-Last spring, I fell in love with a ramps pesto thin crust pizza being served up at Fat Cat Pie Co. in Norwalk, CT.
-Fat Cat’s owner Mark Ancona kindly shared the pesto recipe with me: simply blend together ramps, olive oil, salt, and pepper.
+Last spring, I fell in love with a ramps pesto thin-crust pizza being served up at Fat Cat Pie Co. in Norwalk, CT.
+Fat Cat’s owner, Mark Ancona, kindly shared the pesto recipe with me: simply blend together ramps, olive oil, salt, and pepper.
 Eagerly, I went home and made some with my favorite Himalayan pink salt and organic olive oil.
 It was so simple and delicious!

 I was reminded of it the other day when Sophie, who edits this blog, told me about wild ramps she’s been sustainably harvesting near her home.
-Ramps, also referred to as wild leeks, wood leeks, and spring onions, are perennial wild onions native to North America.
-Ramps truly are a delicacy

 Read More